 Knife throwing is an ancient skill rooted in human history as mankind adapted and learned to utilize tools for hunting, gathering, and defense against wild beasts and animals.
-The art of knife throwing has now in the modern era has developed into both a competitive sport as well as a practice for entertainment.
+The art of knife throwing has now developed into both a competitive sport as well as a practice for entertainment.

 There are predominantly three basic types of throwing knives.
 The handle-heavy throwing knife, the blade-heavy throwing knife, and the balanced throwing knife.
 Each of them has its own advantages and disadvantages, but your own preferences will be the most important factor in determining which type of knife you end up using.